-Diagnosing Anxiety Disorders: 5 Tips for Family and Friends
+Anxiety Disorder Diagnosis: 5 Tips for Family and Friends

 A mental health disorder doesn't just change the daily life of the affected person, but also the lives of their family, close friends, or partner.

-In this article, you’ll learn how to master the balancing act between providing support and maintaining your own health.
+In this article, you'll learn how to better master the balancing act between support and your own health.

 Communication

-As a trusted person, you are especially important to someone with an anxiety disorder.
-Always take the other person’s anxious feelings seriously and never mock them, even if the fear seems unwarranted.
-Avoid phrases like “Stop overreacting” or “Pull yourself together.”
-Instead, express your understanding and listen first.
+As a trusted person, you are especially important to someone with a specific fear of something.
+Always take the affected person's anxious feelings seriously and don't respond with mockery or lack of understanding.
+Please avoid phrases like "Don't be like that" or "Pull yourself together."
+Instead, try to show understanding and listen.

 Help Through Therapy